SachaWheeler/sachawheeler.github.io/books/_posts/2017-6-28-Asylum-by-William-B-Seabrook.md

 rating: 5
 date: Wed, 28 Jun 2017
 summary: A drunk writer goes to rehab in the 50s
-review: A briliant insight into alcoholism and recovery, with just enough 'noir' to keep it interesrting.
+review: A brilliant insight into alcoholism and recovery, with just enough 'noir' to keep it interesrting.
 ---